MrMaverick10/miniclip_challenge/README.md

 "My Game" is a simple client-server application written in Erlang that demonstrates basic interaction using TCP connections.
 The project consists of two main components:

 - **Server (`my_game_app`)**: Handles multiple client connections and manages user interactions such as room creation, deletion, and messaging.
-- **Client (`my_game_client`)**: Connects to the server, allowing users to interact by creating rooms, joining them, and sending public and private messages to other users.
+- **Client (`my_game_client`)**: Connects to the server, allowing users to interact by creating public and private rooms, joining them, invite user to private rooms, sending public and private messages to other users.

+## Changelog

+### [0.5.0]
+#### Added
+- Users can create private rooms.
+- Private rooms are visible only to the creator and the members.
+- Users can invite other users to their private rooms.

+### [0.4.0]
+#### Added
+- Users can exchange private messages with one another.

+### [0.3.0]
+#### Added
+- Room management:
+ - Users can create, destroy, list, join, and leave rooms.
+- Users can send broadcast messages to all members of a room they belong to.

+### [0.2.0]
+####Added
+- Multi-user support:
+  - Multiple users can connect to the server.
+- Users can introduce themselves upon connection.

+### [0.1.0]
+- First version, simple app with a welcome function and a math function

 ### Features
 - **Multi-client support**: The server handles multiple simultaneous connections.
 - **Room management**: Clients can create, list, delete, join, and leave chat rooms.
+- **Private rooms**: Users can create private rooms and send invitations to other users.
 - **Broadcast messaging**: Messages can be sent to all users in a room.
 - **Private messaging**: Private messages can be sent between two users.
-- **Graceful disconnection**: Clients can quit cleanly, ensuring server resources are released.

 ## Build, Compilation and Test Instructions